syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Set height and width to the Picker

-The SfPicker control allows you to change the height and width by using the [HeightRequest] and [WidthRequest] property in [SfPicker].
+The SfPicker control allows you to change the height and width by using the [HeightRequest] and [WidthRequest] properties in the [SfPicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2 3" %}